Whether you’ve already got mortgage life cover, or are looking to get a policy; this step-by-step guide will help you

-Therefore one year after the date you quit, you should go through this process to get a new deal.
+One year after the date you quit, go through this process to get a new deal.
 Don't be tempted to lie though... if you were to die and it was discovered you had been a smoker it could invalidate the policy.
 See other saving in the Stop Smoking MoneySaving guide.

 Switch at your peril

 If you have an existing policy, this guide should enable you to cut the cost if you switch.
 However, if you've had the policy for many years or have experienced health problems, the savings from buying a cheaper policy may be cancelled out by the fact your risk level has increased.